-Pass/No Pass Requests: Pass No Pass Policy Final Fall 2014.
+Pass/No Pass Requests: Pass No Pass Policy.
 In general, by the end of the second week of classes (for semester students) and the end of the first week of classes (for summer student) of your study abroad program, you must have requested and gotten your request approved by your advisor or dean for a course to count as pass/no pass.
 OIP can verify to your dean or advisor the specific dates of your program upon request.

 Students may participate in up to two academic semesters abroad, and an unlimited number of summers, on Loyola approved programs.
-Students who wish to participate in a third semester abroad, please contact the OIP for the Third Semester Appeal Form.
+Students who wish to participate in a third semester abroad, please apply for an appeal.

 Loyola has developed a list of programs that it believes to be of very high academic quality and that provide an environment abroad that help students to succeed in their foreign surroundings.
 Loyola limits student participation to these programs and will not accept the credit from outside study abroad programs.

 However, if a student cannot find a Loyola sponsored study abroad program that meets the specific needs and goals, the student may consider going through a petition process in order to attend another program.
 A Study Abroad Advisory Committee will review petitions for approval.

 Petitions will be accepted for full year, semester and summer programs.
 For further information regarding petitions, contact the Office for International Programs at 773.508.3899.
 The deadlines for submitting a petition are: